radarlabs/radar-sdk-js/MIGRATION.md

 ### Error handling

 As mentioned in the async/await examples above, errors are now `thrown` objects to be handled instead of strings returned with the response.
 As such, Errors now contain more helpful debugging info including:
-* Strack trace of where error occured
+* Stack trace of where error occurred
 * More descriptive error messages (`err.message`)
 * HTTP Error codes (`err.code`)
 * API response details about what failed (`err.response`)